GriseldaG/homework3/README.md

 In this assignment we will build on the shell you submitted for Homework 2.
 The learning objectives for this assignment are.
 * Demonstraing knowledge of Linux signal handling best practices including those outlined in Bryant & O'Hallaron ch 8.5.5
 * Gaining more familiarity with the system calls in unistd.h by implementing file redirection.
+* Combining the above to run background jobs and bring them to the foreground.

 ### Signal Handling ###
 Recommended Reading [Signal Man Page](http://man7.org/linux/man-pages/man7/signal.7.html), [GNU Manual on Signal Handling](ftp://ftp.gnu.org/old-gnu/Manuals/glibc-2.2.3/html_chapter/libc_24.html)
-Your shell is required to handle the following signals as described:
+Your job is to handle the following signals as described:
 * SIGINT
-  * This signal is usually sent when the user enters Ctrl + c.
+  * This signal is usually sent when the user enters Ctrl-c.
 When your shell receives SIGINT it should print the following:
   ```BASH
   Caught: Interrupt
   ```